KYVENetwork/docs/advanced/data_stored.md

 ### 1. Selecting an uploader for the data bundle

 In order for a bundle proposal round to start, the `next_uploader` has to create a bundle, upload it to Arweave and then submit it to the network.
-But first of all, the next uploader has to be selected.
+But first, the next uploader has to be selected.
 For that, we use a weighted random selection with the following two factors:

 - The personal stake (linear)